omniti-labs/chef-solo-helper/README.md

 By default, run_chef.sh will run continuously, running chef at regular intervals.

+There is an smf manifest in the resources directory, it looks in /var/chef-solo/config for run_chef.sh:

+    svccfg import resources/chef-manifest.xml
+    svcadm enable chef

 ## Changes from 'full' chef

  - cookbooks, roles and databags work identically to full chef, only you don't